James Bond No Time to Die full cast – new and returning characters list

 Who’s Ben Whishaw?

 Additionally becoming a member of the franchise in Skyfall, Whishaw has labored with Craig on three earlier events – each sharing roles in The Trench, Enduring Love and Layer Cake.
-He additionally appeared in BBC sequence London Spy, and extra not too long ago Whishaw has performed Paddington Bear in its two feature-length films, and starred in Mary Poppins Returns and BBC1 mini-series A Very English Scandal.
+He additionally appeared in BBC sequence London Spy, and extra lately Whishaw has performed Paddington Bear in its two feature-length films, and starred in Mary Poppins Returns and BBC1 mini-series A Very English Scandal.

 Who’s Q?

-Head of the analysis and improvement department of the key service, he gives Bond with all his hi-tech devices.
+Head of the analysis and growth department of the key service, he gives Bond with all his hi-tech devices.
 Ben Whishaw succeeded John Cleese within the position in Skyfall.

-We could earn fee from hyperlinks on this web page.
-Our editorial is all the time impartial (be taught extra)
+We might earn fee from hyperlinks on this web page.
+Our editorial is at all times impartial (be taught extra)

 - The James Bond Assortment 1-24 – purchase it on Blu-ray / purchase it on DVD